stencila/encoda/README.md

 standardising the input formats to pandoc Reader / Writer options.)

-**Note** The above test regime tests primarily pandoc conventions for reading from and writing to different formats, (pandoc Reader and Writer options)[https://pandoc.org/MANUAL.html#options].
+**Note** The above test regime tests primarily pandoc conventions for reading from and writing to different formats, [pandoc Reader and Writer options](https://pandoc.org/MANUAL.html#options).

 ##### Create new test cases